bUnit-dev/bUnit/docs/site/docs/getting-started/writing-csharp-tests.md

 ## Remove Boilerplate Code from Tests

-We can remove some boilerplate code from each test by making the <xref:Bunit.TestContext> implicitly available to the test class so we do not have to have `using var ctx = new Bunit.TestContext();` in every test.
+We can remove some boilerplate code from each test by making the <xref:Bunit.TestContext> implicitly available to the test class, so we don't have to have `using var ctx = new Bunit.TestContext();` in every test.
 This can be done like this:

 # [xUnit](#tab/xunit)

 [!code-csharp[HelloWorldImplicitContextTest.cs](../../../samples/tests/xunit/HelloWorldImplicitContextTest.cs)]

-Since xUnit instantiates test classes for each execution of test methods inside them and disposes of them after each test method has run, we simply inherit from <xref:Bunit.TestContext>, and methods like <xref:Bunit.TestContext.RenderComponent``1(Bunit.Rendering.ComponentParameter[])> can now be called directly from each test, as seen in the listing above.
+Since xUnit instantiates test classes for each execution of the test methods inside them, and disposes of them after each test method has run, we simply inherit from <xref:Bunit.TestContext>, and methods like <xref:Bunit.TestContext.RenderComponent``1(Bunit.Rendering.ComponentParameter[])> can now be called directly from each test.
+This is seen in the listing above.

 # [NUnit](#tab/nunit)